 Welcome!
-I am a Ph.D candidate in the Department of Political Science at Columbia University.
-I specialize in comparative politics and international relations with a focus on post-Soviet Eurasia.
-My primary research interests are conflict and political violence, law and society, gender, ethnic and religious politics.
+I am an assistant professor in the Department of Political Science at the University of Toronto.
+I specialize in comparative politics with a focus on post-Soviet Eurasia.
+My primary research interests are conflict and political violence, law and society, gender, nationalism, ethnic and religious politics.

-My dissertation explores how legacies of prolonged military conflict affect individual choices among alternative legal orders in Chechnya, where Russian statutory law co-exists with Sharia and customary law.
-My research relies on extensive qualitative fieldwork, surveys, and experiments.
+My book project explores how legacies of prolonged military conflict affect individual choices and government policies towards alternative legal orders in Chechnya, where Russian statutory law co-exists with Sharia and customary law.
+My research relies on extensive qualitative fieldwork, surveys, and analysis of court cases.

-My work has been published in World Politics and Political Science Research and Methods.
+My work has been published in World Politics, World Development, and Political Science Research and Methods.
 Some of my work has also appeared in the Washington Post’s Monkey Cage.

 I did my Ph.D. at Columbia University.
 In 2016-2017 I was a Pre-Doctoral Fellow at the Program on Order, Conflict and Violence at Yale University and a United States Institute of Peace Jennings Randolph Peace Scholar.
 Before entering graduate school, I was a Research Fellow at the Laboratory for Comparative Social Research at the Higher School of Economics (Russia) and a Carnegie Visiting Fellow at the Center for Political Studies at the University of Michigan.
 I graduated with distinction from St. Petersburg State University.